Physician Assistant, M.M.S.

 Program Competencies

-Students matriculating in the Saint Louis University PA program undertake a difficult, rewarding and life-changing journey.
+Students matriculating in the Saint Louis University physician assistant program undertake a difficult, rewarding and life-changing journey.
 The SLU PA program competencies help prepare students for this responsibility and correlate with entry-level PA practice expectations.
 Students work toward attaining the program competencies as they progress through the curriculum.

 A summative evaluation of each student occurs in the last few months of the program.
-It is an assessment that determines whether each student has met all program competencies and is ready for graduation and the transition from PA student to practicing PA-C.
+It is an assessment that determines whether every student has met each of the program competencies and is ready for graduation and the transition from PA student to practicing PA.

 Effectiveness in Meeting Program Goals